 |Dry Macaroni & Pasta *||.56|

 |Hard White Wheat Berries||.84 (Montana Prairie Gold)|

 |Hard Red Wheat Berries||$1.53 (Montana, Hard Red Winter)|

 |Black Eyed Peas||$1.61|

 Canned food doesn’t require you to do anything but open the can and eat.
 These foods are excellent for short-term emergencies and have a shelf-life of 1 to 5 years.

 These foods shine during natural disasters and catastrophes when you don’t have any resources like running water or electricity.

 Pros: Canned Food

-- Inexpensive: When you compare canned food to freeze-dried backpacker meals or professionally packaged emergency food you realize just how cheap canned food is.
+- Inexpensive: Canned food is inexpensive compared to freeze-dried backpacker meals or professionally packaged emergency food

-- Meal In A Can: Foods like Dinty Moore Stew, and pasta dishes are a main entree and can be eaten without additional food items.
+- Meal In A Can: Foods like Dinty Moore Stew and pasta dishes are the main entree and can be eaten without additional food items.